SVM Skill Test: 25 MCQs to Test a Data Scientist on SVM (Updated 2025)

 Question Context: 12 – 13

-Suppose you are building an SVM model on data X. The data X can be error-prone which means that you should not trust any specific data point too much.
-Now think that you want to build an SVM model which has a quadratic kernel function of polynomial degree 2 that uses Slack variable C as one of its hyperparameters.
-Based upon that, give the answer for the following question.
+Suppose you are building an SVM model on data X. The data X can be error-prone, meaning you should not trust any specific data point too much.
+Now, think that you want to build an SVM model with a quadratic kernel function of polynomial degree 2 that uses Slack variable C as one of its hyperparameters.
+Based upon that, answer the following question.

 Q12.
 What would happen when you use a very large value of C(C->infinity)?